Vaclav Vytlacil

-Vaclav Vytlacil was an American artist and art instructor, and was among the earliest and most influential advocates of Hans Hofmann's teachings in the United States.
+Vaclav Vytlacil (November 2, 1892 – January 5, 1984) was an American artist and art instructor.
+He was among the earliest and most influential advocates of Hans Hofmann's teachings in the United States.

 Life

-Vaclav "Vyt" Vytlacil was born in New York City to Czech immigrant parents on November 1, 1892.
+Vaclav "Vyt" Vytlacil was born in Manhattan on 2 November 1892 to Czech immigrants from Podmoky.
 At an early age he moved with his parents to Chicago.
 In 1906, he began studies at the Art Institute of Chicago, returning to New York on a scholarship to the Art Students League in 1913.
 While there, he studied under portraitist John C. Johansen.
 Vytlacil left the League to take a teaching position at the Minneapolis School of Art.
 He also spent time in Europe, working as an assistant to Hans Hofmann and studying the Cubist movement.